Baltic Sea Coast: Flensburg – Lübeck

 You will leave behind the beautiful landscape of the Hohwacht bay with its long sand beaches and its steep coast of up to 20 metres depth today.
 Passing the beach of Weidenhausen you will arrive in Oldenburg (Holstein).
 Either the small town of Heiligenhafen or Großenbrode situated not far from the island of Fehmarn will be your destination for the day.

-7. day Heiligenhafen/Großenbrode - Neustadt/ Timmendorfer Strand app.
-60 - 81 km
+7. day Heiligenhafen/Großenbrode - Neustadt/ Timmendorfer Strand approx. 60 - 81 km

 After only a few kilometres you will switch into the next bay of the Baltic Sea: Lübeck bay.
 Biking past Dahme and Kellenhusen, Grömitz is worth a stop.
 It is one of the oldest and biggest seaside resorts of the Baltic Sea.
-No matter at which time of the year you decide to visit the town, there is always something going on in Grömitz!
 Surfers and sailors get ready during the first days of spring, the promenades are lively meeting points during the summer and once autumn has broken the seaside invites for long walks.
 After a well-deserved break your bike trip continues southwards to the Holsatian town of Neustadt by the Baltic Sea.

 What at great day for biking!
 Mostly along the Baltic Sea’s beaches and the promenades of the seaside resorts Haffkrug, Scharbeutz and Timmendorfer Strand you will bike to Travemünde.
 Bathing is possible at numerous places along your path.
 Along the beaches you will find a colourful variety of cafés, restaurants, boutiques and shops.
 You should definitely not fail to see the monasteries, churches, narrow paths and proud middle-class houses of Lübeck.
 Take a walk to the famous Buddenbrock-house which had once been property of the Mann family and taste the Lübeck marzipan in one of the many shops.
 The view over the Old town from the Petri-church’s steeple of 50 metres height is magnificent!